Everything PR News

 Washington State runs roughly $24 billion in annual visitor spending and one of the most distinctive destination mixes in the US — an international tech-and-coffee city, two major national parks, an island archipelago, an Alaska cruise embarkation port, and one of the fastest-growing wine regions in North America.
 The communications discipline behind PNW tourism operates through a tight network of state and city DMOs, the cruise lines, the national parks system, and a regional agency landscape oriented around the Seattle media market.

-This is EPR's canonical 2026 reference on Washington travel and tourism communications — how the PNW gets sold, measured, and now retrieved by AI engines when consumers ask where to travel.
+This is EPR's reference on Washington travel and tourism communications — how the PNW gets sold and measured.

 The state and city DMO frame

 State of Washington Tourism, a private-public nonprofit re-established in 2018 after the state's public DMO was dissolved in 2011, anchors statewide brand marketing.
-The nonprofit structure makes Washington the only US state running tourism marketing through a private-public hybrid rather than a state-agency DMO — a structural choice that shapes how budget, RFPs, and agency relationships work in the state.
+The nonprofit structure makes Washington the only US state running tourism marketing through a private-public hybrid rather than a state-agency DMO.

 Visit Seattle is the operational center of Washington tourism PR.
 The CVB anchors urban positioning around Pike Place Market, the Space Needle, Chihuly Garden and Glass, Pioneer Square, and the cruise economy.
 Visit Seattle runs international offices in the UK, China, India, Mexico, and Japan — among the largest international DMO footprints of any US city outside New York, Los Angeles, and San Francisco.